Trinity-Developers-Club/20DOOS_DSA/README.md

 ## Event details :

 - 20 Days of Open Source is a **20 Days long** event.
-It is organize by Trinity Cyber Forum & GFG IPEC Student Chapter.
+It is organized by Trinity Cyber Forum & GFG IPEC Student Chapter.
 - Every commit & pull request from a registered github profile will be counted as a valid contribution.
 - You have to make at least 1 contribution in 20 days.
 - Try to make good contributions instead of number of contributions.
 - Whoever makes most valid and good contributions will be declared as the winner.
 - Judgement criteria is shared on Discord.
-- On Monday Oct 5,2022 , there will be an introduction session for you all and details related to that will be shared soon.

 For your PR to count it must be: